preprocessed-connectomes-project/quality-assessment-protocol/index.md

 	qap_anatomical_spatial.py --subj_idx $SGE_TASK_ID --s3_dict_yml $ANAT_S3_DICT $ANAT_SP_CONFIG_FILE
 	echo "End - TASKID " $SGE_TASK_ID " : " $(date)

 Note that the *mpi_smp* environment is created by the *cpac_sge* Starcluster plug-in mentioned earlier.
-The *cpac_env.sh* script is a script containing all of the environmental variables used by AFNI, FSL, C3D, and ANTS.
+The *cpac_env.sh* script is a script containing all of the environmental variables used by AFNI and FSL.
 If you opt to not use the C-PAC AMI, you will need to create a comparable script and have the batch script source it.
 Submit the job to the SGE scheduler by typing:

     qsub {path to the text file}